ryanallen/articles/markdown/UXPin/app-design-process.md

 ###Example Interviews
 I've received permission to make a few of my interviews for this project publicly available.
 In an effort to better understand the concept of the self I [interviewed](https://www.youtube.com/watch?v=a_eMFjwnMyY) Bryan Mitchell, AI researcher, philosopher and CTO of [Novum Analytics](http://novumanalytics.com/night-terrors/) where he is redefining what augmented reality means.
 I [interviewed](https://www.youtube.com/watch?v=8aiOoD5_Ucs) Thomas J. Carnahan, Ph.D. about stress, finding meaning and identifying values.
 Thomas is a psychologist, Chief Science Officer, and co-founder at [nfoshare](https://nfoshare.com), where he helps companies improve their culture and their brand.
 I also had a wonderful interview about stress, trauma and the body with Jennica Mills, who is the founder of [Neurogenic Yoga](http://neurogenic-yoga.squarespace.com) where she has integrated the [tension, stress, and trauma release](http://traumaprevention.com) research from [Dr. David Berselli](http://www.bercelifoundation.org/s/1340/aff_2_home.aspx) into her inspiring practice.

-After many enjoyable hours learning about the current solutions to our problem through competitor research and analysis, as well as plenty of patient and empathic SME interviewing, followed by many more hours of video scrubbing and note taking, we are ready to further identify our target users and survey them in an effort to best understand what they need to solve the problem of having too much stress and not knowing how to reduce it.
+After researching the current solutions to our problem and speaking with experts, it is time to further identify our target users and survey them in an effort to best understand the solutions they need to reduce their stress and maybe even learn more about themselves in the process.

 ##Surveys with Potential Users
-[Surveys](http://www.usability.gov/how-to-and-tools/methods/online-surveys.html) are a great tool in our UX toolbox that allow us to learn more about who our users are and what they need to solve their problem.
-Creating a great survey is like designing a great user experience, in that it requires that a well defined audience, or user, is at the core of the process.
-So who have we defined as our target users?
+[Surveys](http://www.usability.gov/how-to-and-tools/methods/online-surveys.html) are a great tool which allow us to learn more about who our users are and what they need to solve their problem.
+Creating a great survey is like designing a great user experience, in that it requires a well defined audience, or user, at its core.
+Let's take some time to update our baseline persona:

-We are methodically discovering who a potential base of users are for our app via the data collected in our SME interviews and competitor research and analysis.
-Currently we are looking for users who are *aware they have a problem with stress and interested in making internal changes to themselves by learning to understand their thoughts, emotions, and actions through a flexible process in an effort to reduce their stress*.
-It is time to take that knowledge of our users and conduct some online surveys!
+**Sara**

+* ...
+* wants to learn more about her thoughts.
+* wants to learn more about her emotions.
+* wants to learn more about her behaviors.
+* wants to make internal changes.
+* is interested in trying new solutions to reach her goals.
+* ...

+It's' time to take that knowledge of our users and conduct some online surveys!

 ###Finding Potential Users
 We have a better understanding of our target users, but where can we find them?
 Again we can rely on the magic of search engines.
-We can find a wealth of places with our target users by searching for groups on meetup, as previously stated, as well as many places online, like [r/meditation](http://reddit.com/r/meditation) and [r/mindfulness](http://reddit.com/r/mindfulness) Here are 119 survey [responses](https://docs.google.com/a/dappergentlemen.com/spreadsheets/d/1hZ45IGdXA_4tlDz28T2l5XNe1fmfDAZgpuh9hBndXyU/edit?usp=sharing) to the [first survey](https://docs.google.com/forms/d/1hkWgiTT9adUBCBAlbLnXTdvEQbQAHT8KqchX2YQLZYk/viewform?usp=send_form) I conducted which were based on these general open-ended questions:
+We can find a wealth of places with our target users by searching for groups on meetup, as well as many places online, like reddit's [r/meditation](http://reddit.com/r/meditation) and [r/mindfulness](http://reddit.com/r/mindfulness).
+Here are 119 survey [responses](https://docs.google.com/a/dappergentlemen.com/spreadsheets/d/1hZ45IGdXA_4tlDz28T2l5XNe1fmfDAZgpuh9hBndXyU/edit?usp=sharing) to the [first survey](https://docs.google.com/forms/d/1hkWgiTT9adUBCBAlbLnXTdvEQbQAHT8KqchX2YQLZYk/viewform?usp=send_form) I conducted which were based on these general open-ended questions:

 * How do you do x?
 * Why did you choose x?